hust-conch/verifiable-log-evidence-filter/README.md

 The paired-comparison result should report 25/0/0 wins against both random baselines and original RANK, and 22/3/0 against severity-only.
-The verifier robustness result should report positive anchor-first gaps under Logistic Regression, Linear SVM, and Random Forest.
+The verifier robustness result should report positive AnchorFirst gaps under Logistic Regression, Linear SVM, and Random Forest.

 ## 8. Complexity

-For a log sample with `n` lines, `m` candidate anchors, evidence budget `k`, and context window `w`, anchor-first first scores anchors in `O(m)`, sorts them in `O(m log m)`, and then expands context around selected anchors in `O(k w)`.
+For a log sample with `n` lines, `m` candidate anchors, evidence budget `k`, and context window `w`, AnchorFirst first scores anchors in `O(m)`, sorts them in `O(m log m)`, and then expands context around selected anchors in `O(k w)`.
 Since `m <= n` and `w` is fixed to 1 in the main experiments, the per-sample time complexity is `O(m log m)` and the memory complexity is `O(n)` for